Ong Yoke Lin: Politics

 Omar helped found and joined the Malayan Chinese Association (MCA) in 1949.
 As a prominent Chinese leader, Ong was selected by the British High Commissioner as a member of the then fully appointed Selangor State Council and Federal Legislative Council.

 In 1952, he and Yahya Abdul Razak mooted the idea of an alliance between MCA and the United Malays National Organisation (UMNO) for the Kuala Lumpur Municipal Council elections.
 This was the precursor to the formal Alliance Party.
 He contested and won a seat in that election, and was chosen as leader of the Alliance Party in the Municipal Council.

-Omar went on to become MCA vice-president and the Member of Parliament for Hulu Selangor.
+Omar went on to become MCA vice-president and the member of parliament for Hulu Selangor.

 In 1955, the Alliance Party won the first ever elections to the Federal Legislative Council under the leadership of Tunku Abdul Rahman.
 Omar was appointed Minister for Post and Telecoms in the Tunku's first Cabinet.
 Following the overwhelming support shown for the Alliance Party during the elections and the forming of the government, the Tunku led the Merdeka Delegation to London which successfully negotiated independence from the British.
 Omar joined the Tunku on his second trip to London in April 1957 to finalise the newly drafted Constitution of Malaya.

 Independence and the formation of Malaysia

 On 31 August 1957, Omar was appointed to the first Rahman cabinet of the newly independent Federation of Malaya, holding the Labour and Social Welfare portfolio.
-In 1959, he became Health Minister.
+In 1959, he became health minister.

-During negotiations to unite Malaya, Singapore, Sarawak and British North Borneo (later known as Sabah), Ong was Ambassador to the United Nations as Malaya focused on diplomacy amid regional tensions with Indonesia (Konfrontasi).
+During negotiations to unite Malaya, Singapore, Sarawak and British North Borneo (later known as Sabah), Ong was ambassador to the United Nations as Malaya focused on diplomacy amid regional tensions with Indonesia (Konfrontasi).

-Following the proclamation of the Federation of Malaysia, Ong continued to serve in the Cabinet as Minister without Portfolio until 1973.
-He served concurrently as High Commissioner to Canada in 1966 and as Ambassador to Brazil from 1967 to 1972.
+Following the proclamation of the Federation of Malaysia, Ong continued to serve in the Cabinet as minister without portfolio until 1973.
+He served concurrently as High Commissioner to Canada in 1966 and as ambassador to Brazil from 1967 to 1972.

 In 1973, he was elected President of the Dewan Negara and served until 1980.

 Personal life

-Tun Omar was married to Toh Puan Dr. Aishah and had three children.
+Tun Omar was married to Toh Puan Dr. Aishah Chan binti Abdullah, also a Chinese Muslim convert and had three children.
 He converted to Islam in 1961.